InkblotSoftware/arraystore/README.md

 Transactions (`astxn_t`) can be created on any thread, but afterwards may only be used by the thread that created them.
-In practice this covers all the `astxn_xxx()` functions and any function taking a transaction as a parameter.
+In practice this covers all the `astxn_xxx()` functions, all the xxxiter_yyy() iterator functions, and any function taking a transaction as a parameter.

 Data spans returned on a `xxx_get()` call remain valid for as long as the transaction used to perform the get is not closed.
 After this time the span's